DARPA-ASKEM/terarium/packages/server/README.md

 ## Hibernate Relationships:

-There are three types of relationships in `hibernate`: `@OneToOne`, `@OneToMany`/`@ManyToOne`, and `@ManyToMany`.
+There are three types of relationship annotations used in `hibernate`:
+    - `@OneToOne <-> @OneToOne`
+    - `@OneToMany <-> @ManyToOne`
+    - `@ManyToMany <-> @ManyToMany`.

 `@OneToOne` and `@OneToMany` can be done without an additional table, while `@ManyToMany` must use an additional table.

 ### Defining Bi-directional Relationships

 For `@OneToOne` and `@OneToMany` bi-directional relationships we prefer to not use an additional table.

 These relationships are setup as follows:

-- `@OneToMany` and `@ManyToOne` annotations are used to define the type of relationship between the entities.
+- `@OneToMany` / `@ManyToOne` / `@ManyToMany` annotations are used to define the type of relationship between the entities.
-    - `mappedBy` defines which part of the relationship _does not_ contain the foreign key, typically the "parent".
+    - `mappedBy` defines which side "owns" the relationship.
+For `@OneToMany` it defines which side _does not_ contain the foreign key.
 If `mappedBy` is not specified, an additional table is used to store the relationship.
+For `@ManyToMany` relationships, it is used to define the "owner" side of the many to many.
-    - `cascade` defines what types of operations are cascaded to the other side of the relationship.
+    - `cascade` defines what types of operations are cascaded from the owner to the other side of the relationship. `CascadeType.ALL` seems to be a safe default.
     - `fetch` defines how the elemeents are fetched. `EAGER` fetches them immediately. `LAZY` fetches them only when accessed.

 - `@JsonManagedReference` and `@JsonBackReference` are required to prevent `toString` and `hashCode` from exploding due to the circular references of bi-directional relationships.

-For `@ManyToMany`, simply omit `mappedBy` from the annotation.
+**Note:** because we use `mappedBy` to define the ownsership of the relationship, `@JoinColumn` is not necessary for bi-directional relationships.

 ```java
 @Data